 However, your best hair loss treatment option will vary depending on the cause and sternness of your condition.

-There are obviously a bunch of hair loss treatments options on the market, including FDA-approved medicines such as minoxidil and finasteride, and even hair care products such as shampoo and conditioners, vitamins, essential oils.
+There are obviously a bunch of hair loss treatment options on the market, including FDA-approved medicines such as minoxidil and finasteride, and even hair care products such as shampoo and conditioners, vitamins, essential oils.
 Natural home remedies could also be your best option.

 Whichever treatment you go for will help you tackle the fundamental cause of your condition, which can result in less hair loss and healthier hair growth.

-That’s not all, you might equally have to make a few lifestyles changes such as quitting drinking and smoking, avoiding stress and depression, and also eating an improved diet – if you want to see long-lasting results.
+That’s not all, you might equally have to make a few lifestyle changes such as quitting drinking and smoking, avoiding stress and depression, and also eating an improved diet – if you want to see long-lasting results.